AenonDynamics/acme-remote-client/README.md

   * Ability to run on a dedicated Certificate Management Host
   * Upload hook to transfer the http-challenge-token
   * Domain Validation via [SimpleHTTP/http-01](https://letsencrypt.github.io/acme-spec/#simple-http) challenge
-  * Runs as normal user - not root/sudo required
+  * Runs as normal user - no root/sudo required
   * Easily to integrate into existing PKI management environments

 Audience